ericsonga/APCSAReview/_sources/SearchSort/ssMedMC.rst

    :answer_e: int k = j - 1; k > 0; k--
    :correct: b
    :feedback_a: The inner loop starts at the outer loop value plus one, not minus one.
-   :feedback_b: The inner loop starts as the outer loop value plus one and ends at the last element.
+   :feedback_b: The inner loop starts at the outer loop value plus one and ends at the last element.
    :feedback_c: The inner loop should start at the outer loop value plus one.
    :feedback_d: The inner loop should start at the outer loop value plus one and increment.
    :feedback_e: The inner loop should start at the outer loop value plus one and increment.